 She lives with her family and collection of books in Hertfordshire, just outside London, where she has built a professional voice studio in the bottom of her garden.

 I don’t think I have cried as much reading any other book, as I did when reading ‘The Way Home’.
 From the first chapters, dealing with grief to further on down the line, broaching difficult subjects such as postnatal depression, Wane knows how to write from the heart, to the heart.
-The story is told from the viewpoints of two protagonists, which works well in keeping the narrative balanced and offering varied insights.
-This compelling page turner is a cleverly written tale, based around two likeable characters that the reader can really emphasise with.
+The story is told from the viewpoints of two protagonists.
+This works well in keeping the narrative balanced and offering varied insights.
+This compelling page turner is a cleverly written tale, based around two likeable characters.
+The reader can really emphasise with them.
 I genuinely can’t wait to read more from Wane – a truly talented storyteller.